visva-dev/Ruby-web-scraper-project/README.md

 ## Demo Video

-Click the following link  [link](https://www.loom.com/share/377fc1646c154ef1b7b01b2bb6d3405e) to see Video presentation of the project.
+Click the following [link](https://www.loom.com/share/377fc1646c154ef1b7b01b2bb6d3405e) to see Video presentation of the project.

   ## Built With